cybernerddd/Securityplus-notes/Week1_concepts_and_threats.md

 ## Threat Actors
-- Script kiddies
+- Script kiddies : people with low knowledge, they hack systems with prebuilt tools.
+A good fire walling and good measures can stop them
-- Hacktivists
+- Hacktivists : Theyre intent and motivation is hat ou gotta know.
-- Nation-state actors
+- Nation-state actors : Also known as Advanced Persistent threats(APTs), theyre well resourced groups that are directly or indirectly gunded by government to commit cyberattacks.
-- Insider threats
+- Insider threats : This is not always an employee. it can be a claaner or a customer, anyone who comes into the infrastructure or works there.

 ## Types of Attacks
 - Malware: Virus, Worm, Trojan